Skip to main content

 Fortunately, by the time you finish reading this, you’ll have the confidence to dive headfirst into the accounting world of your small firm.

-Now that we’ve established what law firm accounting involves, let’s get into the nitty-gritty of how the typical elements of standard accounting mix into specific law firm accounting practices.
+Now that we’ve established what law firm accounting involves, let’s get into the nitty-gritty of how the typical elements of standard accounting work for specific law firm accounting needs.

 In accounting, recognizing revenue is all about timing and categorization.
 Knowing when to record income and distinguishing between earned and unearned fees is key to ensuring that financial statements reflect the firm’s health.
 Revenue recognition within law firm accounting is the same—a retainer might be recorded as unearned income until the service is delivered.